IAMNOTBALAISE/Web-Services-Final-Project/README.md

 **Project Overview**

-This project implements a Watch Store Management System using a Spring Boot microservices architecture.
+This project implements a Watch Store Management System using a  RESTful API Spring Boot microservices architecture.
 It is designed to demonstrate Domain-Driven Design (DDD), modularity, and containerized deployment.

 The system manages the core domains of a luxury watch business: Customers, Products, Orders, and Service Plans, all accessible through an API Gateway.
 Each service is independently developed, deployed, and connected to its own database for scalability and fault isolation.